 Developing short supply chains, promoting rural tourism and making use of labelling schemes acknowledging the quality and variety of local and traditional food products will have a positive impact on local economies.

-The important economic role played by agriculture should be preserved:
+The important economic role played by agriculture should be preserved.

-- entrepreneurship and social economy in rural areas will be promoted to address challenges and make the most of opportunities through social enterprises innovations, pooling business resources in rural areas, and providing support to social economy stakeholders in innovation, quality job creation and social inclusion.
+Entrepreneurship and social economy in rural areas will be promoted to address challenges and make the most of opportunities through social enterprises innovations, pooling business resources in rural areas, and providing support to social economy stakeholders in innovation, quality job creation and social inclusion.

-The long-term vision for the EU’s rural areas is part of the Commission’s political priority ‘a new push for European Democracy’ and is set against the backdrop of the a Europe fit for the digital age (digital transition) and a European Green Deal (green transition), as well as the recovery plan for Europe.
+The long-term vision for the EU’s rural areas is part of the Commission’s political priority ‘a new push for European Democracy’ and is set against the backdrop of a Europe fit for the digital age (digital transition) and a European Green Deal (green transition), as well as the recovery plan for Europe.

 The EU’s rural areas are home to 137 million people representing almost 30% of its population and over 80% of its territory.
-Social and economic changes in the last decades are effecting rural areas.
+Social and economic changes in the last decades are affecting rural areas.
 The aim is to address the challenges and concerns arising from those changes, by also building on the lessons learned from the COVID-19 pandemic.
-The plan identifies means to improve the quality of life in rural areas, achieve a balanced territorial development and stimulate economic growth.
+The plan identifies ways to improve the quality of life in rural areas, achieve a balanced territorial development and stimulate economic growth.